Rough differential equations in the flow approach

-where the choice of $\btau \in \tau$ does not matter above. \eqref{eq:defFmu_1} is therefore a rewriting \eqref{eq:defFmu_0}, but with the additional restriction that the sum over $\bT$ includes just one representative labelled trees for each tree.
+where the choice of $\btau \in \tau$ does not matter above. \eqref{eq:defFmu_1} is therefore a rewriting \eqref{eq:defFmu_0}, but with the additional restriction that the sum over $\bT$ includes just one ``representative'' labelled tree for each unlabelled tree.

 \begin{lemma} Expanding the non-linearity in \eqref{eq:Pol_nonlinearity} evaluated on \eqref{eq:defFmu_1} gives